THE KINGDOM AGE

-Since we know that this level of maturity never has been attained to on the earth except by a relative handful of believers, we are forced to conclude, I think, that the gifts and ministries of the Body of Christ continue to operate after we die.
+Since we know that this level of maturity never has been attained to on the earth except by a relative handful of believers, I think we are forced to conclude that the gifts and ministries of the Body of Christ continue to operate after we die.

-This has to be true.
+This must be true.
 Today the Spirit of God is moving past Pentecost to the spiritual fulfillments of the last three feasts of the Lord: the Blowing of Trumpets; the Day of Atonement; and the feast of Tabernacles.

-If there is going to be a Bride without sport or wrinkle, and it is going to include all of God’s elect, then most of the ministry will have to be conducted in the spirit world, because that is where most of the saints are.
+If there is going to be a Bride without spot or wrinkle, and it is going to include all of God’s elect, then most of the ministry will need to be conducted in the spirit world, because that is where most of the saints are.

 The is no scriptural basis for the notion that by dying we suddenly will come to the whole measure of the fullness of Christ.
 The idea is ridiculous.
 Dying physically does not bring about spiritual maturity.